-3.2 The Subtle
+B. The Subtle

 One of the key insights of the new institutionalism is that human behavior is bound by "institutions."
-The new institutionalism defines institutions broadly as "formal and informal rules that constrain individual behavior and shape human interaction; institutional environment varies with a person's position in society."
-(Eggertsson 1996, p.7).
-Institutions are groups constrained by defined behaviors and thought patterns.
-By contrast, "organizations" are groups of people working together, like the judiciary or a legislature.
+The new institutionalism defines institutions broadly as "formal and informal rules that constrain individual behavior and shape human interaction.
+[They] are the framework within which human interaction takes place."53 Institutions are thus a constellation of behaviors, rules, and norms that bind and constrain groups of individuals.
+By contrast, "organizations" are groups of people working together, like a company, the judiciary or a legislature.54